Here are a few tips and tricks to plan and save for a vacation.

 First, take a look at your overall financial picture.

 In general, the answer is “it depends.”
-It’s called personal finance, because it’s personal- it’s what works best for you. consider the following questions from our money coaches:
+It’s called personal finance because it’s personal- it’s what works best for you.
+Consider the following questions from our money coaches.

-How many debts do you have?
+How much debt do you have?

 How much will a vacation set you back?

-However you answer these questions will help you determine how much you can afford to save.
+How you answer these questions will help you determine how much you can afford to save.
 Even if it’s $5 at a time, it’s a start.

-Or start a side hustle or sell unused items to get to paradise faster.
+Don’t forget to use windfalls, like your stimulus check or tax refund, to your advantage.
+You could also start a side hustle or sell unused items to get to paradise faster.

-Finally, figure out your your travel priorities
+Finally, figure out your travel priorities.

 Pro Tip: Avoid overwhelming yourself.
-This isn’t your last vacation.
+This isn’t your last vacation!
 It’s the first of many.

-Shop around: Comparative shopping is the ability to compare prices on products across different retailers and choosing where the product is cheapest.
+Shop around.
+Comparative shopping is the ability to compare product prices across different retailers and choose where the product is cheapest.

-For Accomodations: Weigh your options.
+Weigh your accommodation options.

 Google Flights – Price compare across different airlines and set up price alerts.

 There are plenty of ways to travel on a budget (and for free).
-You just need to get creative, strategic, and intentional with your travel funds (and all your money in general).
+You just need to get creative, strategic, and intentional with your travel funds and money in general.